 Insulated Gate FET IGFET or Metal Oxide Silicon FET MOSFET

-Insulated Gate FET is a broad category where Metal Oxide Silicon FET MOSFET is the most know insulated gate FET available in the market.
+Insulated Gate FET is a broad category where Metal Oxide Silicon FET MOSFET is the most known insulated gate FET available in the market.
 MOSFET has metal oxide over the silicon substrate to construct FET for insulation purposes.
 The most prominent feature of MOSFET is the high input impedance.

 Dual Gate MOSFET